shekhar10feb/shekhar10feb/README.md

-### Hi there 👋 I'm Shekhar Ranjan, frontend web developer, loves to make CSS, JavaScript programs.
+# Hi there 👋 I'm Shekhar Ranjan

+I'm a frontend web developer, loves to make CSS, JavaScript programs.

-## 🔭 I'm currently working on a **JavaScript Project**.
+- 🔭 I'm currently working on a **JavaScript Project**.

-## 💬 Ask me about Web Development.
+- 💬 Ask me about Web Development.

-## 📫 You can reach me here: www.twitter.com/MontygSharma
+- 📫 You can reach me here: www.twitter.com/MontygSharma

-## ⚡ Fun fact: I'm a writer too.
+- ⚡ Fun fact: I'm a writer too.

 ## Check out some of my work: